virt-lightning/virt-lightning/README.md

 Virt-Lightning can quickly deploy a bunch of new VM.
 It also prepares the Ansible inventory file!

-This is really handy to quickly validate a new Ansible playbook, or a role on a large number of environments.
+This is handy to quickly validate a new Ansible playbook, or a role on a large number of environments.

 ## example: test an Ansible command on a new env in ONE minute ⚡